Frequently Asked Questions

 A: If a tortoise is in harms way, please move it.
 However, if the tortoise is not in danger, it is illegal to touch it.

-Q: What do I do if I find a tortoise outside of the reserve?
+Q: What if I find a tortoise outside of the reserve?
 Who do I call for more information?

-A: If a tortoise is found in a developed area, please call 634-5759 or 467-5766 and reserve personnel will pick it up and relocate it to an appropriate area.
+A: If a tortoise is found in a developed area, please call (435) 301-7430 and reserve personnel will pick it up and relocate it to an appropriate area.
 Please do not attempt to relocate animals yourself.
 Sick tortoises can infect healthy tortoises with a deadly respiratory illness.
 The County tests each tortoise to make sure it is healthy before relocation.

 Q: Are dogs required to be on a leash at all times while in the Reserve?